Enyel019/holbertonschool-validation/module2_task1/README.md

-## Requirements
+## Prerequisites

-- Install Hugo (the extended edition)
-- Install Git
-- install go
+- Go 1.16 or later
+- Gorilla Mux library (install with `go get github.com/gorilla/mux`)

-## Available Targets
+## Lifecycle

-- `make all`: Build and run the application (default).
+This project can be built, run, tested, and cleaned using the following commands:

-- `make build`: Compile the source code into an executable binary.
+- `make build`: compile the source code of the application to a binary named `awesome-api`
-- `make run`: Run the application in the background.
+- `make run`: run the application in the background, and write logs into a file named `awesome-api.log`
-- `make stop`: Stop the running application.
+- `make stop`: stop the application
-- `make clean`: Clean up binary files and log files.
+- `make clean`: stop the application, delete the binary `awesome-api` and the log file `awesome-api.log`
-- `make test`: Perform basic tests on the application.
+- `make test`: test the application by sending HTTP requests to `localhost:9999`
-- `make post`: Create a new post for the web server.
-- `make lint`: Run static analysis on the source code.
+- `make lint`: Lint the main

+To see the full list of available commands, you can run the `make help` command.